msn0/stats-variance/README.md

 Type: `array`

-The data to be analysed; an array of numbers.
+The data to be analysed; an array of numbers considered as the entire *population*.
+The following formula is used for calculation http://en.wikipedia.org/wiki/Variance#Population_variance.

 ## License
 MIT &copy; [Michał Jezierski](https://pl.linkedin.com/in/jezierskimichal)